Rwright7/Rwright7.github.io/_posts/2024-03-30-brainfuck-interpreter.md

 ### Addressing issues in their own right

  - Linear scanning we can think of that just like how we would for a linear search.
 We all know linear search as one of the most basic searching algorithms, where it involves a step by step checking of each elements in the array.
 The  _loop_start_  linearly checks until the  _loop_end_  is found.
 By using what we fundamentally know about **linear search** and what a **nested loop** is one can see how it was not the best option.

  - Scanning process is move through each token one by one until the matching **LOOP_END** is found.
  - Increasing a depth counter when another **LOOP_START** is found and decreasing it when a **LOOP_END** is found.

 ### Manual Tracking
- -
+ - It's as simply as the nesting is the problem.
+Nested loops can be cumbersome in the nature that as the level of nesting increases, the number of operations grows exponentially. which can then lead to an algorithm being  inefficient for large inputs.
+Each loop start ('[') requires pushing to the stack and each loop end (']') requires popping from the stack and updating the bracket map.
+These operations involve multiple checks.

+### Nested Loops
+ - Nested loops and Manual Tracking goes hand in hand.
+Nevertheless i've chosen to separate them and just continue onwards about the potiential dangers of nested loops especially in regards to my brainfuck code.

+ - Each level of nesting adds another layer of logic that one needs to understand and manage.
+ - Off-by-one errors, incorrect stack management, and other logical errors are more likely to occur and 	harder to spot.